 Deborah leads Career Services and manages both services to students and employers.
-She is a member of the GECD leadership team and manages the office’s data on first destinations of MIT graduates as well as other surveys.
-M.Ed. in Higher Education Administration from University of South Carolina; B.A. in Sociology from Davidson College.
-Currently pursuing a doctoral degree in Higher Education Leadership at University of Massachusetts.
-Experience includes 13 years in higher education, mainly in career services.
+She is a member of the Career Advising & Professional Development leadership team and manages the office’s data on first destinations of MIT graduates as well as other surveys.
+Deborah has her PhD in Higher Education Leadership from University of Massachusetts; M.Ed. in Higher Education Administration from University of South Carolina; B.A. in Sociology from Davidson College.
+Experience includes over 15 years in higher education, mainly in career services.

 Associate Director, Employer Relations & Career Programs

-Tamara leads Employer Relations and Career Programs which includes directing the Freshmen/Alumni Summer Internship Program (F/ASIP) and providing support to MIT career fairs.
-She advises freshmen primarily but also assists all students with the interviewing process of the job search.
-Tamara has a M.S. in Counseling, Concentration: Student Development in Higher Education, Central Connecticut State University and a B.S. in Family Studies from the University of Connecticut.
-Experience includes over 15 years in Higher Education, 11 of which at MIT, with experience in career services, prehealth advising, academic advising and residential life.
+Tamara leads Employer Relations and Career Programs which includes the Freshmen/Alumni Summer Internship Program (F/ASIP), employer engagement and providing support to MIT student organizations seeking to engage with employers for events, programs and career fairs.
+She advises students at all levels but has a particular focus on assisting freshmen and sophomores.
+Tamara has a M.S. in Counseling with a concentration in Student Development in Higher Education from Central Connecticut State University, and a B.S. in Family Studies from the University of Connecticut.
+Experience includes over 15 years in Higher Education, most at MIT, with experience in career counseling, employer relations, preprofessional advising, freshmen advising and residential life.

 Associate Director, Career Counseling and Education